timsutton/macops.ca/_pages/about.md

 title: About
 ---

-My name is Tim Sutton - Mac Operations is a technical blog dedicated to topics in systems administration, mostly in the context of OS X. Frequent topics include installers and packaging, deploying software, Xcode and command line tools, Python, Munki, and various tricks and tools used to automate and glue components together.
+My name is Tim Sutton - Mac Operations is a technical blog dedicated to topics in systems administration, mostly in the context of macOS.
+Frequent topics include installers and packaging, automation tooling, software and OS deployment, Xcode and Apple's command line tools, Python, [Munki](https://github.com/munki/munki).

 Some projects and tools I've worked on can be found on [GitHub](https://github.com/timsutton), and conference session videos/slides [here](/talks).
 I'm on [Twitter](https://twitter.com/tvsutton) and [e-mail](mailto:tim@synthist.net).